villares/arc_tangents_and_bezier_studies/README.md

 ![sketch_2020_09_26a](https://raw.githubusercontent.com/villares/sketch-a-day/master/2020/sketch_2020_09_26a/sketch_2020_09_26a.gif)
 > from sketch-a-day project, [sketch_2020_09_26a](https://github.com/villares/sketch-a-day/tree/master/2020/sketch_2020_09_26a)

-I have added very little new ideas here, most of my findings & previous studies were moved into the `prior_art` folder, I tried to attribute stuff with links.
+I have added very little new ideas here, most of my findings & previous studies were moved into the `PRIOR_ART` folder, I tried to attribute stuff with links.

 ### Bezier approximation of an arc